utopia-foss/utopia/doc/usage/eval/plotting/facet_grid.rst

     yerr: err
     hue: transmission rate

 Because the data is two-dimensional, we need to tell the plot function what to put on the x-axis, and what to stack: that's why need both the :code:`hue` and :code:`x` keys.
 Make sure to adjust the :code:`hue` key to whatever you named your sweep dimension!

 .. image:: ../../../_static/_gen/SEIRD/multiverse_plots/stacked_errorbands.pdf
     :width: 800
-  :alt: Stacked density plot
+    :alt: Errorbands plot with hue dimension

 .. _facet_grid_panels:

 Facet grids
 ^^^^^^^^^^^
 The stacked line plots we have just discussed are examples of **facet grids**.
 Facet grids are a simple way of visualising the results of parameter sweeps in a single image, either by showing several plots in a single frame, or by combining several frames into single image.
 Showing several panels in a single image can be useful when there are simply too many variables for a single plot, or when plotting everything on a single would clutter the plot.
 In such situations, you may wish to produce something like this:

 .. image:: ../../../_static/_gen/SEIRD/multiverse_plots/panel_errorbands.pdf
     :width: 800
     :alt: A facet grid example

 Here, we are showing the output of a 3-dimensional parameter sweep: we are sweeping over the :code:`transmission rate`, over the :code:`immunity rate`, and over the initial seed.
 Each panel shows the density of infected agents over time (x-axis), with the transmission rate on the rows, and the immunity rate on the columns.
 Within each panel, we are averaging over the :code:`seed` and producing an errorband plot, using the :code:`.plots.facet_grid.errorbands` function.

 Generating this plot is a simple modification away from our previous configuration; all we need to do is to divide up our variables amongst the rows and columns, using the :code:`row` and :code:`col` keys:

 .. code-block:: yaml

     infection_curves_averaged:

       # Same as above
       based_on:
         - .creator.multiverse
         - .plot.facet_grid.errorbands

       select_and_combine:
       # also same as above...

       transform:
       # same as above ...

       x: time
       y: infected density
       yerr: err
       row: transmission rate
       col: immunity rate

       color: crimson
       helpers:
         set_limits:
            y: [0, 0.2]

 The transformation framework takes care of everything else.
 Notice that we have set the y-limits to all be equal, so that we can compare the curves at a single glance.

-The :code:`facet_grid` allows us to simultaneously plot parameters onto rows, columns, the y-axis, and also make use of the hue; let's additionally include the susceptible and recovered agents in our plots:
+The :py:func:`~dantro.plot.funcs.generic.facet_grid` plot allows us to simultaneously plot parameters onto rows, columns, the y-axis, and also make use of the hue; let's additionally include the susceptible and recovered agents in our plots:

 .. image:: ../../../_static/_gen/SEIRD/multiverse_plots/panel_all.pdf
     :width: 800
     :alt: A facet grid example

 A little crowded perhaps, but we get the idea.
 All this requires is to include the other two :code:`kinds` in our selection, and to set the :code:`hue` key:

 .. code-block:: yaml

     infection_curves_averaged:

       based_on:
-    # Same as above
+        - # Same as above

       # Also select the other kinds:
       select_and_combine:
         fields:
           infected:
             path: densities
             transform:
-          - .sel: [ !dag_prev , { kind: [ 'susceptible', 'infected', 'recovered' ] }]
+          - .sel: [!dag_prev , { kind: [susceptible, infected, recovered] }]

       transform:
-    # same as above ...
+        - # same as above ...

       x: time
       y: infected density
       yerr: err
       row: transmission rate
       col: immunity rate
       hue: kind

       helpers:
         set_limits:
            y: [0, 0.6]

 Note that the legend and row and column titles are automatically plotted.

 .. hint::

     You may sometimes not want to plot *all* values of a parameter; for example, for the plot above, we may just be interested in :code:`immunity rate = 0, 0.1, 0.2`, and :code:`transmission rate = 0.2, 0.4`.
     This is easily achieved using :ref:`subspace selection <plot_subspaces>`.

 .. hint::

     If you have lots of columns and few rows, use ``col_wrap: auto`` to create a more square plot.

+.. _facet_grid_auto_encoding:

 Auto-encoding
 ^^^^^^^^^^^^^